Nasdanika/nasdanika.github.io/model/core/cli/readme.md

 * Mix-ins are collected using the capability framework from ``MixInCapabilityFactory``'s.
 * Mix-in types listed in the annotation are base types - classes or interfaces - not necessarily concrete implementation types.

-### @Parent annotation
+### @ParentCommands annotation

-See "@Parent annotation" sub-section in "Contributing sub-commands" section above.
+See "@ParentCommands annotation" sub-section in "Contributing sub-commands" section above.

 ### Programmatic match